Resolving Problems With Android VOIP Calling Echo

-Android has over a million applications available via the official Google Play Store and in here are a myriad different ways to call one another, often for free, over any distance providing we have an internet connection.
+Android has over a million applications available via the official Google Play Store and in here are a myriad different ways to call one another, often for free, over any distance using a VOIP technology, or Voice-over-IP; an internet call service.
 And yet for some users there can be a terrible echo problem when using this technology, especially when the other person has us on speakerphone.

 Curiously, the original Moto X (the handset that debuted the idea of an always-listening Google Now) and the second generation 2014 Moto X don’t have this problem.
 It appears that Motorola’s “special sauce” for the Moto X takes care of the handset listening in on what’s going on around it and it’s aware of a VoIP call (Voice over IP, or a voice call over an Internet connection) and takes care of this for us.